laurenbrown-98/helloworld/README.md

 # This is a package to say Hello to the World!

-This package contains a single function which prints out "hello world".
+This package contains a single function which prints out "hello world" to make a package for the first time!

 ## Installation